rust-lang/blog.rust-lang.org/content/inside-rust/overloading-experiment.md

 nightly Rust compiler.
 Splat is also unergonomic, and we want to change that as part of the next design phase.

-Splat isn’t currently supported [on function pointers][fnptr-bug], but hopefully [that implementation][fnptr-pr] will be merged soon.
+We've just merged [splat support for function pointers][fnptr-pr], if you're seeing [an internal compiler error][fnptr-bug], please update to the latest nightly.
 If you want overloading support for function pointers, please let us know about your use case in the [#t-lang/interop channel on Zulip][t-lang-interop].